We provide comprehensive and compassionate care in treating, managing and preventing diseases caused by infections.

-Infectious diseases are caused by germs, viruses, fungi or parasites.
+Infectious diseases are caused by bacteria, viruses, fungi or parasites.
 Some are passed from person to person.
 Others are passed from insects or animals to humans.
-The infectious disease specialists at The Policlinic diagnose and treat these diseases.
+The infectious disease specialists at The Polyclinic diagnose and treat these diseases.

 Our services include:

 - Inpatient care at affiliated hospitals

 - Travel counseling, including shots and post-travel follow up

 - Care for patients who are HIV positive

 Call 1-206-860-4447 to schedule an appointment or for more information.
 Fax forms, patient referrals and other documents to 1-206-860-5445.
 Our practice welcomes LBGTQ patients.